+- Verify continu ing assent/consent.

+- Re-consent if you ng woman has turned 18 since the previous study visit.
+If consenting parent/guard ian has changed or if the consent form has been revised since the last visit, consent/re-consent parent or guard ian.

+- HIV risk-red uction pre-test counsel ing.

+- Draw blood for HIV and HSV-2 testing.

+- If HIV infection was not confirmed at the previous visit: (see section 9.1.1).

+- o Perform HIV rapid testing.
-- Verify continuing assent/consent. - Re-consent if young woman has turned 18 since the previous study visit. - HIV risk-reduction pre-test counseling. - Draw blood for HIV and HSV-2 testing. - If HIV infection was not confirmed at the previous visit: (see section 9.1.1). - Perform HIV rapid testing. - If one or both of the HIV rapid tests is reactive, perform a CD4 cell count. - If one or both of the HIV rapid tests is reactive, perform a Western blot.

-- \circ If the Western blot is positive (once the result is obtained), perform an HIV viral load assay using stored plasma from this visit. - Draw blood for CD4 cell count (HIV positive young women only) - Store plasma and dried blood spots (all participants, regardless of prior HIV testing results). - HIV risk-reduction post-test counseling. - If necessary, schedule follow-up visit for repeat blood draw.
+- o If one or both of the HIV rapid tests is reactive, perform a CD4 cell count. - o If one or both of the HIV rapid tests is reactive, perform a Western blot. - o I f the Western blot is positive (once the result is obtained), perform an HIV vi ral load assay using stored plasma from this visit. - Draw blood for CD4 cell count (HIV positive young women only) - Store plasma and dried blood spots (all partici pants, regardless of prior HIV testing results). - HIV risk-red uction post-test counseling. - If necessary, schedule follow-up visit for repeat blood draw.